diffusiondata/tutorials/data-store/diffusion-kafka-app-L2/README.md

 # Setup

 Make sure to add Diffusion library to your code.
-For JavaScript, we have added the following line in our `public/diffusion2kafka.html`:
+For JavaScript, we have added the following line in our `public/diffusion2kafka.html` and `public/diffusion2kafka.html`:
 ```
 <script src='https://download.pushtechnology.com/clients/6.5.1/js/diffusion-6.5.1.js'></script>
 ```
-Set lines 44-46 of `public/js/app.js` to the hostname of your Diffusion Cloud service, which you can find in your service dashboard.
+Set lines 32-34 of `public/js/producerApp.js` to the hostname of your Diffusion Cloud service, which you can find in your service dashboard.
 You can also leave the default values and connect to our sandbox service:
-* host: host ("diffusionchatapp.eu.diffusion.cloud" by default)
+* host: host ("kafkagateway.us.diffusion.cloud" by default)
 * user: 'user'
 * password: 'password'